Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity: Automorphisms of affine toric varieties

-\begin{proof}[Proof of infinite transitivity in Theorem~\ref{T2}] By virtue of Lemma \ref{l7} we may assume that the orbits $\Lf_j^{(1)}=R_1.Q_j$, $j=1,\ldots,m$, are all distinct.
-By Lemma \ref{l5} we can change the component $t_{1,j}$ of a point $Q_j$ arbitrarily while fixing the other components and as well the other points of our collection.
+{\sc Proof of Theorem~\ref{T2}.} Let us start with the infinite transitivity.
+By virtue of Lemma~\ref{l7} we may assume that the orbits $\Lf_j^{(1)}=R_1.Q_j$, $j=1,\ldots,m$, are all distinct.
+By Lemma~\ref{l5} we can change the component $t_{1,j}$ of a point $Q_j$ arbitrarily while fixing the other components and as well the other points of our collection.
 Thus we can achieve that $t_{1,j}=j$ for all $j=1,\ldots,m$.
 This guarantees that for any $l\ge 2$ the orbits $R_l.Q_1,\ldots,R_l.Q_m$ are pairwise distinct.
-Applying Lemma \ref{l5} again to every $R_l$-orbit for $l=2,\ldots,n$ we can reach the standard collection $Q^{(0)}_1,\ldots,Q_m^{(0)}$ as in (\ref{mark1}) with $t_{l,j}=j$ for all $j=1,\ldots,m,\,\,l=1,\ldots,n$.
+Applying Lemma~\ref{l5} again to every $R_l$-orbit for $l=2,\ldots,n$, we can reach the standard collection $Q^{(0)}_1,\ldots,Q_m^{(0)}$ as in (\ref{mark1}) with $t_{l,j}=j$ for all $j=1,\ldots,m,\,\,l=1,\ldots,n$.
 This proves the infinite transitivity statement in Theorem~\ref{T2}.
-For the proof of flexibility, see the next lemma. \end{proof}